-Activities should be planned to allow for different levels of achievement - these skills are detailed in the Chris Quigley skills based curriculum.
+Activities should be planned to allow for different levels of achievement.
 Teachers are expected to intervene where appropriate to reinforce an idea or offer opportunities for extension work.
 Computing should be used in support of inclusion e.g. using software with different levels of access, using on-screen grids, using specialist hardware, using sound output or input.

 Where children are sharing computers they will need to be clear about the expectations.
 Only one child should be using the keyboard at a time.
 Other pupils in their group can discuss, check for accuracy or check against other resources.
 If any child is not actively involved they should be working away from the computer.
+Children may use Google software to collaboratively edit a document.